 Blue Shield of California: Blue Shield has waived the copay for all virtual doctor visits via Teladoc through May 31st, 2020.
 Members can CLICK HERE to learn more.

-If you have questions about your specfic medical insurance plan and how telehealth visits are covered, please CLICK HERE to reach out to us!
+If you have questions about your specfic medical insurance plan and how COVID-19 treatment is covered, please CLICK HERE to reach out to us!

 “Small businesses, private non-profit organizations of any size, small agricultural cooperatives and small aquaculture enterprises that have been financially impacted as a direct result of the Coronavirus (COVID-19) since Jan.
 31, 2020, may qualify for Economic Injury Disaster Loans of up to $2 million to help meet financial obligations and operating expenses which could have been met had the disaster not occurred,” said Carranza.